ardizio/web-SwiftUI/README.md

 │  │  ├─ ReusableWidget/
 │  │  ├─ Views/
 ```

+The available Instances are: `ForEach`, `onTapGesture`, `lineLimit`, `lineSpacing`, `border`, `cornerRadius`, `stack`, `opacity`, `frame(width, height)`, `fill`, `foregroundColor`, ` customText(weight, size, style, color)`, `customPosition(padding, offset)`, `Image`

+What's missing: **CoreData Implementation** and  **Advanced Animation Control**.
+This implementation is not designed to access Apple Swift Kits and APIs.

+# Future Works

+- I aim to efficiently compile multiple data classes in a single file, with compilation occurring only on the first occurrence.
+On subsequent instances, the code should simply append the appropriate class name.
+This improvement could improve JS render times in big components by a significant 70%.

+- Add CoreData via localStorage

+- Add More conversion scripts (swiftui to web swiftui) and vice versa.

 # License
 JS_SwiftUI is available under the Apache 2.0 license.
 Unless required by applicable law or agreed to in writing, software distributed under the [License](https://github.com/ardizio/web-SwiftUI/blob/main/LICENSE) is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the LICENSE file for more info.